czkaiweb/vanGogh-and-Other-Artist/README.md

 ## Voter

 After training several different models, we can combine these results into a voter to get better prediction.
-The comparison between the base models and the voter is shown as following
+The comparison between the base models (0: VGG, 1: EfficientNet, 2: MobileNet, 3:ResNet34, 4: ConvNext), the voter (like random forests) and hard voting is shown as following
 ![accuracy_scores](https://github.com/czkaiweb/vanGogh-and-Other-Artist/blob/main/accuracy_scores.png)

 It can be seen that the prediction is slightly improved and the hard voting gives the best result.